ParallelMaths/parallel/pages/7-30-sumaze.md

 :::

 ::: problem id=4_2 marks=2
-__4.2__ How does the water move from a beaker to a sponge, cause the sponge to get heavier and tip down?
+__4.2__ How does the water move from a beaker to a sponge, causing the sponge to get heavier and tip down?

 * [x] Boiling
 * [ ] Freezing